Does car insurance cover repairs for your vehicle?

 How much does insurance pay for a cracked windshield?

-The cost of a new replacement windshield varies greatly depending on the year and make of vehicle, says Jon Cardi, senior vice president of strategic client sales and support at glass company Safelite.
+The cost of a replacement windshield varies widely depending on the year and make of the vehicle, says Jon Cardi, senior vice president of strategic client sales and support at glass company Safelite.

 "For vehicles that are five years and older with limited features like rain sensors or radio antennas, many common windshields may range from $350 to $450," he says.